The RS485 Interface in a Wireless World

 The RS-485 and its applications

-While I might love my Nokia, I once dated a girl who never responded to any texts or phone.
-I didn’t take it personally until she refused to talk to me at all.
-Bottom line, without communication both your relationship and your electronics won’t function properly.
+Without communication, your electronics won’t function properly.
 Electronic devices are often placed several hundred meters from each other and in a less than an ideal electrical environment.
 This demands communication methods that can reliably address the concern of electrical interference, distance, and speed.

 Process automation, where RS485 is still king

 Speed: At its maximum length, the speed of transmission is specified at 100 kbps, which is more than enough for most applications.
 Alternatively, standards like RS232 can only travel up to 15 meters, due to its single ended signaling.
 A better contender is the CAN bus, which can travel up to 1,000 meters at 50kbps, but is much harder to implement at the firmware level, compared to RS485.
+Speed is especially important in real time applications with slave devices like remote controlled drones.

 The RS485 defines only the electrical standards, leaving the interfacing protocol open to popular standards like Modbus, Profibus or proprietary protocols introduced by respective manufacturers.
 This flexibility has made RS485 popular in applications like automation controls, data acquiring solutions and building automation systems.